 Full professors are generally in their 50s and 60s, earned their PhDs or MDs 20-40 years ago, gained promotion to the senior rank through outstanding scholarship and teaching.
-Some full professors are paid salaries commensurate with the standards of their rank and discipline, but many are not.
+And some full professors are paid salaries commensurate with the standards of their rank and discipline.
+Many are not.